-1. Introduction 2.
-Thesis and Methodology 3.
-Classical Yang-Mills Theory: Three Equivalent Viewpoints 4.
-The Field Equations and Configuration Space Operator of Classical Yang-Mills Theory 9 5.
-Cor The Chromo-Magnetic Field Equation of Classical Yang-Mills Theory, and its Apparent finement Properties 6.
-The Yang-Mills Perturbation Tensor: A Fourth View of Yang-Mills 17 7.
-Yan Hermann Weyl's Gauge Theory and Gravitational Curvature: A Fifth Geometric View of ng-Mills 8.
-Eleo The Gravitational Field Equation for Yang-Mills Gauge Theory, Inclusive of Maxwell's ctrodynamics The Configuration Space Inverse of the Chromo-Electric Field Equation of Classical Yang- ls Theory Populating Yang-Mills Monopoles with Fermions, and the Recursive Nature of the Yang- ls: A Sixth View of Yang-Mills 11.
-The Mass Gap Solution Populating Yang-Mills Monopoles with Fermions to Reveal the Chromodynamic metries of Baryons and Mesons Ref erences
+1. Introduction 3 2.
+Classical Yang-Mills Theory: Three Equivalent Viewpoints 6 3.
+The Field Equations and Configuration Space Operator of Classical Yang-Mills Theory .
+10 4.
+Cor The Chromo-Magnetic Field Equation of Classical Yang-Mills Theory, and its Apparent finement Properties .
+14 5.
+The Yang-Mills Perturbation Tensor: A Fourth View of Yang-Mills .
+18 6.
+Yar Hermann Weyl's Gauge Theory and Gravitational Curvature: A Fifth Geometric View of ng-Mills 7.
+Ele The Gravitational Field Equation for Yang-Mills Gauge Theory, Inclusive of Maxwell's ctrodynamics .
+27 8.
+Mil The Configuration Space Inverse of the Chromo-Electric Field Equation of Classical Yan ls Theory Mil Populating Yang-Mills Monopoles with Fermions, and the Recursive Nature of the Yang-ls: A Sixth View of Yang-Mills which may Aid in the Quantum Path Integration of Yang-ls Theory 10.
+The Mass Gap Solution .
+40 hav Populating Yang-Mills Monopoles with Fermions to Reveal that Yang-Mills Monopoles the Chromodynamic Symmetries of Baryons and Emit and Absorb Objects with the comodynamic Symmetries of Mesons .
+47 Chiral Symmetry Breaking 13.
+Conclusion .
+57 Ref erences .
+57